 The normal retirement date for each participant shall be the first day of the month following the attainment of the age of 65 years, provided that he has completed ten years of continuous service.
-(Code 1968, § 2-99; Ord. of 1-12-1970; Code 1981, § 2-181; Ord. of 6-24-1996)

 Sec.
 2-327.
 Early retirement.

 (a) Reduced benefits.
 A participant who has completed ten years of continuous service and who has attained the age of 55 years may retire at any time within the ten years preceding his normal retirement date; provided, however, that his retirement benefits shall be computed at a reduced rate of one-half percent for each month computed from the date of early retirement to age 65 years.